dcsan/xbot/server/cdn/marcom/install-bot.md

 ## Roles

-Make a role for the bot.
+Make a role for the bot for example.
 It needs: read write and emoji reactions

 Install the bot from here: